BuildMyDapp/vera-md/rent-collateral.md

 ## Step 2:-

 ### Web3 Function
-to stop the NFT's leasing, we have to call `cancelLeasing` function in smartcontract.
+to stop the NFT's leasing, we have to call `cancelLeasing` function in smart contract.

 - ### cancelLeasing (3 parameters):
 ```nftAddresses[]```,